Children's Services complaints, compliments and comments

 We will aim to provide you with the outcome report within 25 working days, however for more complex cases an extra 40 working days can be given to complete the investigation.

-If you are still unhappy that your problem hasn't been resolved, you can take your complaint to stage 3.
+If you are still unhappy that your problem hasn't been resolved, you can request to take your complaint to stage 3.

 This is our last stage.
 We will have a meeting called a Review Panel to talk about why you are still unhappy.
 To do this we need the help of 3 people.
 Two of them are called an Independent Person and one is called an Independent Chair Person.